OSSL_PROVIDER-FIPS(7ossl) OpenSSL OSSL_PROVIDER-FIPS(7ossl)

 "Conditional_PCT" (OSSL_SELF_TEST_TYPE_PCT)

-Conditional test that is run during the generation or importing of
+Conditional test that is run during the generation of key pairs.

 "Conditional_KAT" (OSSL_SELF_TEST_TYPE_PCT_KAT)